Epidemiology of pneumonia: Children

 In 2008, pneumonia occurred in approximately 156 million children (151 million in the developing world and 5 million in the developed world).
 It caused 1.6 million deaths or 28–34% of all deaths in those under five years of age of which 95% occurred in the developing world.
+However, in recent years due to improvements in prevention and treatment of pneumonia, the number of cases in children under the age of five has decreased from 178 million in 2000 to 138 million in 2015, and mortality rates decreasing from 1.7 million in 2000 to 921,000 in 2015 worldwide.
 Out of all deaths of children age five and under in 2017, pneumonia was the cause of 15%, killing more children than any other infectious disease.
+In 2015, around 2,400 children under the age of 5 died of pneumonia per day.
 Countries with the greatest burden of disease include: India (43 million), China (21 million) and Pakistan (10 million).

 Children in developing countries are at a significantly higher risk for developing pneumonia because malnutrition, overcrowding, and the lack of proper housing are prevalent risk factors.
-Other illnesses can also worsen the chances for developing pneumonia, such as malaria which is commonly seen in Africa and South Asia.
+Other illnesses can also worsen the chances of developing pneumonia, such as malaria, which is commonly seen in Africa and South Asia.
 Overall, the most determining risk factors for developing pneumonia among children in developing countries are age and the season.
 Children under 1 year of age are more at risk, and children overall are more at risk during rainy/wet seasons.
 S. pneumoniae appears to be the most prominent cause of infection, although it's unclear as to whether bacterial and viral co-infection plays a larger role in infecting children.

 It is the leading cause of death among children in low income countries.
 Many of these deaths occur in the newborn period.
 The World Health Organization estimates that one in three newborn infant deaths are due to pneumonia.
 Approximately half of these cases and deaths are theoretically preventable, being caused by the bacteria for which an effective vaccine is available.